 - Breakfast Tacos

-- Salads – We love it as a topping on our Southwest Salad along with some crushed tortilla chips.
+- Salads – We love it as a topping on our Southwest Salad along with some crushed tortilla chips and creamy avocado dressing.

 - Tofu Scrambles – Like our Southwest Tofu Scramble!